earthsteading/Performance-Solutions/README.md

  - [ ] any builder who does not utilise the required on-site tests (and maintain a 'quality control' record) for production of earthen componets.

 ### Terminology (quantitatively defined):
- - flexure tensile strength aka modulus of rupture = average of 10-50% of compressive strength, e.g. stabalised adobe should have 30% or 3.5x flexural tensile strength.
-Laboratory tests should be utilsed if on-site testing is inconslusive.
+ - flexure tensile strength aka modulus of rupture = if all materials are homogenous then all fibers in the material are the same stress and failure will intiate when the weakest fiber reaches it's limiting tensile stress.
- - duration / durable =
+ - load capacity reduction factor = ratio of the bearing capacity against eccentric loading and central loading.
+Divide the value of the elastic strength by the yield strength which yields the R factor.
  - erosion = erosion bore hole test and erodibility of geomaterial testing.
- - permeance / permeability = coefficient of
+ - permeance / permeability = coefficient of hydrophilic material.
  - shrinkage - can take place for extended periods up to six months.

 # Quality control